deltachat/deltachat-pages/en/help.md

 Otherwise, deleting messages or multi-device setups might not work properly.

-## Private Apps / webxdc {#webxdc}
+## webxdc apps {#webxdc}

-In Delta Chat, you can share "private apps", attachments with an `.xdc` file extension.
+In Delta Chat, you can share [webxdc apps](https://webxdc.org), attachments with an `.xdc` file extension.
 They can do very different things, and make Delta Chat a truly extendable messenger.
-The technical term is [webxdc](https://webxdc.org).

-### How private are private apps?
+### How private are webxdc apps?

-- Private apps can not send data to the Internet, or download anything.
+- webxdc apps can not send data to the Internet, or download anything.
-- A private app can only exchange data within a Delta Chat chat, with its copies on the devices of your chat partners.
+- A webxdc app can only exchange data within a Delta Chat chat, with its copies on the devices of your chat partners.
 Other than that, it's completely isolated from the Internet.
-- The privacy a private app offers is the privacy of your chat - as long as you trust the people you chat with, you can trust the private app as well.
+- The privacy a webxdc app offers is the privacy of your chat - as long as you trust the people you chat with, you can trust the webxdc app as well.
-- This also means: it can be a privacy risk to open private apps in chats where you don't trust the members - as you know it from e-mail attachments, where you only open attachments from senders you trust, and not from spammers.
+- This also means: it can be a privacy risk to open webxdc apps in chats where you don't trust the members - as you know it from e-mail attachments, where you only open attachments from senders you trust, and not from spammers.

-### Where can I get private apps?
+### Where can I get webxdc apps?

-- In general, anyone can share private apps with each other without restrictions.
+- In general, anyone can share webxdc apps with each other without restrictions.
 - You can [send 'hi' to xstore@testrun.org](https://delta.chat/en/2023-08-11-xstore) to see an experimental webxdc appstore.
   All of the apps are open source and for free.
-- Many people write their own private apps and post them to [the Delta Chat forum](https://support.delta.chat/c/webxdc/20).
+- Many people write their own webxdc apps and post them to [the Delta Chat forum](https://support.delta.chat/c/webxdc/20).

-### How can I create my own private apps?
+### How can I create my own webxdc apps?

-- Private apps are just zip files containing html, css, and javascript code.
+- webxdc apps are just zip files containing html, css, and javascript code.
 - You can extend the [Hello World example app](https://github.com/webxdc/hello) to get started.
 - All else you need to know is written in the